-UNK has an Emergency Operation Team (EOT), which has plans in place to deal with emergency situations on the University of Nebraska at Kearney campus.
-This plan is designed to provide guidance to the University's responders and the campus community applicable to all emergencies.
-It has identified functional responsibilities of various organizations and offices within the University.
+UNK has an Emergency Operation Team (EOT), which has procedures in place to deal with emergency situations on the University of Nebraska at Kearney campus.
+These plans are designed to provide guidance to the University's responders and the campus community applicable to all emergencies.
+They have identified functional responsibilities of various organizations and offices within the University.

 UNK has a detailed emergency operations plan for the protection of the campus community.
-Everyone on campus property is expected to know and follow these plans so emergency situation can be minimized.
+Everyone on campus property is expected to know and follow these plans so emergency situations can be minimized.
 To view in person or request a copy, contact UNKPD at (308) 865-8911 or at 2501 19th Avenue.

 All new employees are given a copy of the Emergency Procedures.
-Posters of the Emergency Procedures are also placed on public bulletin boards in academic buildings.
+Posters of the Emergency Quick List Procedures are also placed on public bulletin boards in academic buildings.

-Upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health and safety of students or employees, the University will immediately notify the campus community of the situation.
+Upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health and safety of the campus community, the University will immediately notify the campus community of the situation.

 The EOT designs and implements exercises and trainings throughout the year to test the University's emergency operations plans.
 These exercises are conducted for both the University as a whole and for single departments or areas.
 This committee also oversees annual evacuation drills for academic buildings and residence halls.
 For these drills, occupants are made aware of a date range the drill will be held but not the time.
-Building evacuation plans are reviewed, updated and sent out at this same time.
-These drills are documented and any issues of concern are forwarded to the proper department to be addressed.
+Building evacuation plans are reviewed, updated, and sent out at this same time.

+These drills are documented, and any issues of concern are forwarded to the proper department to be addressed.
+Information included in this documentation is the type of drill, location, date, time and participants.